-I was born in Cornwall, travelled the world as a child, lived in London, Paris and Prague, and finally settled in Gloucestershire with a young family as we fell in love with the countryside and the community we found here.
+I was born in Cornwall, travelled the world as a child, lived in London, Paris and Prague, and finally settled in Gloucestershire with a young family in 2000 as we fell in love with the countryside and the community we found here.

 I had an unusual childhood in that I spent seven years with my family sailing the world.
 My father, born in communist Romania, could not travel but dreamed of being a sailor.
 He met my English mother when she travelled behind the Iron Curtain but it was years before they were permitted to get married and my father could leave Romania and come to London.
 His dream became a reality and we spent seven years sailing around the world on a small yacht.
 I wrote about my experiences in my childhood memoir Child of the Sea, published in 2012.